4molybdenum2/cs-notes/Raft.md

 **Figure 8**:
-- the leader has to check for the condition that at least one new entry from the its term must also be stored on majority of servers.
+- the leader has to check for the condition that at least one new entry from its term must also be stored on majority of servers.

 **Timing and availability**: